GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/interactive.rst

 Interactive primitives
 ======================

-There are seven primitives with an interactive mode for GNIRS longslit.
+There are seven primitives with an interactive mode for F2 longslit.

 * :ref:`determineWavelengthSolution <ui_determinewavelengthsolution>`
 * :ref:`findApertures <ui_findapertures>`